 Start with the planning

 Coffee and cakes at the docks, treats from the trunk of a van, a six-course dinner in your living room – what does your own ideal restaurant look and taste like?
 The more fun the concept, the more happy customers it will attract.
-Quirkiness is not, however, the main aim – just try to think of a restaurant that you personally would love.
+Just try to think of a restaurant that you personally would love.

 Location is key.
-In the summertime, favorite spots have included parks, courtyards and street corners.
+In the summertime, favourite spots have included parks, courtyards and street corners.
 In the winter, Restaurant Day lovers have gathered in homes, offices and other indoor spaces.

 Reach your customers

 When you have picked a place and planned the menu, come up with a snappy name that sums up your concept, decide on opening hours, is time for marketing!

 Remember to tell your friends and network about your upcoming restaurant.
 You can use your social media channels to spread the word further.
 Create also a Facebook event for your pop-up.

 Ask your friends to help out, you will most likely need a hand.
 Running a pop-up restaurant is hard work.
 Working with a team is more efficient, and also more fun.